Skip Navigation

 Treatment

 It is important to treat the infected animal and the environment at the same time to prevent re-contamination.
 While treating the animal, it is recommended to also remove the infected animal from its living environment to give the mites and eggs a chance to die off.
-A large sized box or crate with clean, disposable bedding makes good temporary housing.
+A large sized box or crate with clean, disposable bedding makes for good temporary housing.

 Two main treatment options are available for treating ear mites.
 Systemic treatments use oral, injectable, or dermal absorbed antiparasitic drugs.
 Topical treatments apply antiparasitic medications directly to the infected areas as drops, powders, or oils.
 Systemic treatments are usually preferred because they require fewer repeat dosages, ease of giving, and better results.